Paint is a relatively inexpensive way to completely transform a room, and dark rooms are no exception.

 Before, the walls were painted a blueish/gray, Behr’s Light French Gray.
 It’s a beautiful color but I chose it before I understood the lighting in this space.

-It’s a Western Exposure room, so it’s cold throughout most of the day save for a couple of hours of sunshine in the late afternoon.
-The cold light really brought out the blue in this paint color and the room always fell dull and cold as a result.
+It’s a western exposure room, so it’s cold throughout most of the day save for a couple of hours of sunshine in the late afternoon.
+The cold light really brought out the blue in this paint color and the room always felt dull and cold as a result.

 I repainted it one of my favorite light grays, Paper White, which has just enough warmth to stop it falling flat, while still giving that bright, crisp look that I wanted.
 However, the room still felt a bit flat and drab.